Favicon Generator

 Upload Files to Your Server

-Extract the ZIP file and upload all the favicon files to the root directory of your website.
-Also upload the site.webmanifest file to the same location.
+Extract the ZIP and upload all favicon files to your website’s root directory (the same folder as your index.html).
+Upload the site.webmanifest file there too.

 Tip for CMS platforms: WordPress users can set favicons via Appearance → Customize → Site Identity.
 However, manually adding the HTML tags gives you full control over which sizes are served.
 For Laravel, Next.js, or other frameworks, add the link tags to your main layout template.